ktran13/blog/_posts/2018-02-28-planning-southeast-asia-trip.markdown

 Hence, I decided on Japan, Singapore, Bali/Indonesia, Thailand, Cambodia, and the Philippines.

 ## Banking
 I love traveling.
 So I invested in a [Chase Sapphire Reserve Credit Card](https://www.referyourchasecard.com/19/TG5FFXH2VR) last year and received the 100k point bonus knowing one day that I'd use them.
-The perks of this card include 1) points and 2) no international fees.
+The perks of this card include 1) points, 2) [priority pass](www.prioritypass.com) - free access to airport lounges (extremely helpful during layovers, free food to eat in the airport terminal, snacks to bring with you on the plane; you can bring unlimited friends too!), 3) reimbursed [global entry](https://www.cbp.gov/travel/trusted-traveler-programs/global-entry), and 4) no international fees.
 The yearly fee is $450, but you receive $300 credit for your travel-related transactions - making the total yearly fee to be $150.

 I also opened an [Ally Bank Checking Account](https://www.ally.com/).
 Since I already used Ally Bank for online savings, opening a checking account allowed me to be reimbursed for any ATM fees during withdrawals.
 This was handy as I withdrew cash in various countries on my trip.